sterentev/arduino-esp32-bsd-mk/README.md

 Create subdir **libraries** in your sketch dir and place your sketch dependencies (which are not a part of arduino and arduino-esp32 installations).
+It's possible to use soft link to library directory.
+So you can keep one library instance for all projects (as Arduino IDE does).

 Makefile will be searching for requested libraries in the following dirs:
 ```